 The initial response to a report from a child is important.
 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report.
+A victim should

 If staff have a concern about a child or a child makes a report to them, they should follow the referral process.
 As is always the case, if staff are in any doubt as to what to do, they should speak to the designated safeguarding lead (or a deputy).